When you tell a story in Portuguese, you need a clean way to say that one past action happened before another past action.

 - what was already true when something else happened.

-This “Imperfect Ter” + Particípio trick is one of the first structures that lets you tell stories like a normal person in Portugal.
+The “imperfect ter” + particípio structure is one of the first tools that lets you tell stories like a normal person in Portugal.

-To see where it fits in the bigger system, I’d recommend checking out this article on the essential verb tenses for Portuguese conversation.
+To see where it fits in the bigger picture, take a look at the essential verb tenses for Portuguese conversation.

 Boa sorte!